Toyama Japan Travel Guide

 Consistent rainfall and high humidity.

-Pack a waterproof jacket and umbrella.
+Pack a waterproof coat and umbrella.

 Passport: Valid for your stay.
 Some sources suggest six months validity beyond return date.